-It’s far enough away from the busy Mariahilfer Straße to enjoy a little splendid isolation.
-It’s not far enough away to deter the Viennese from dropping in after a hard day shopping.
-So on Saturdays and before Christmas, it can get very busy.
+The location’s far enough away from the busy Mariahilfer Straße to enjoy a little splendid isolation.
+But not far enough away to deter the Viennese from dropping in after a hard day shopping.
+So on Saturdays and before Christmas, for example, it can get very busy.

 And then there’s the coffee and food.
 Also authentic.

-The cakes are not the works of art you might find in a Café Central, but look distinctly homemade.
+The cakes were not the works of art you might find in a Café Central, but looked (and are, I believe) distinctly homemade.
 And the rolls with my breakfast were still warm from the oven.

-Incidentally, the breakfast menu is valid for the whole day.
-At the Jelinek website, this information bears the title, “The early bird can go take a running jump” (the polite translation).
+Incidentally, the breakfast menu seems to be valid for the whole day.
+A previous edition of the Jelinek website explained it thus, “The early bird can go take a running jump” (the polite translation).

 There is no pretense here.
 It’s the real deal.